open-organization/open-org-it-culture/open_org_it_culture_toc.md

 * _"A formula for running an accountable IT organization" by Stephen Gold_
 * "Leveraging the power of impact mapping" by Justin Holmes
 * "Assuming positive intent when working across teams" by Jonas Rosland
-* "Hiring with culture in mind" by Julie Gunderson